Drug Accessibility in America

 New technologies have had a profound impact on our exposure to everything from content to how we shop for new things.
 It can certainly seem like everything is readily available to us with a simple swipe or click, and with companies like Amazon reporting astronomical amounts of new users, innovations in convenience are changing the landscape for our accessibility to products and services – and drugs are no different.

 2017 was the worst year ever for drug overdose deaths in America.
-By observing the advances in convenience, the team at Laguna Treatment Hospital wanted to see the current landscape regarding access to drugs.
+By observing the advances in convenience, the team at Laguna Treatment Center wanted to see the current landscape regarding access to drugs.
 We surveyed over 1,000 people to see just how convenient access to illicit drugs may actually be.
 Keep reading to see what we found out.

 Looking at the Big Picture